iqtree/iqtree.github.io/doc/Tutorial.md

 Choosing the right partitioning scheme
 --------------------------------------

-Since version 0.9.6 IQ-TREE implements a greedy strategy [lanfear2012] that starts with the full partition model and sequentially merges two genes until the model fit does not increase any further:
+Since version 0.9.6 IQ-TREE implements a greedy strategy ([Lanfear et al., 2012]) that starts with the full partition model and sequentially merges two genes until the model fit does not increase any further:

     iqtree -sp example.nex -m TESTLINK